Investments in Recovery and Acceleration

 Learning Acceleration Dollars

 The purpose of the Acceleration Support dollars is to provide schools with additional resources to accelerate the learning of specific students based on classroom assessment data.
-Program and targeted support must be based on classroom-based assessment of students’ learning needs and aligned to current lessons and standards in students’ classes.
-Portions of this funding are available across two years (2021-22 and 2022-23); schools applied for learning acceleration grants October 2021.
+Key highlights of school investments for the 2022-23 School Year Include:

 - Investment Period: 2021-22 SY; 2022-23 SY